jcorioland/jcorioland.github.io/_posts/2020-06-12-terraform-azurerm-azure-container-instance-devops-agent.md

 The [README.md](https://github.com/Azure/terraform-azurerm-aci-devops-agent/blob/master/README.md) of the module has a bunch of examples about how to use it, but let's have a simple example here.
 Before running this module, we need to [create an agent pool in our Azure DevOps organization](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser#creating-agent-pools) and a [personal access token](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#permissions) that it authorized to manage this agent pool.

-This configuration has 3 variables related to Azure DevOps:
+This module has three variables related to Azure DevOps:

-- `azure_devops_org_name`: the name of our Azure DevOps organization (if we are connecting to `https://dev.azure.com/helloworld`, then `helloworld` is our organization name)
+- `azure_devops_org_name`: the name of your Azure DevOps organization (if you are connecting to `https://dev.azure.com/helloworld`, then `helloworld` is your organization name)
-- `azure_devops_pool_name`: the name of the agent pool that we have created
+- `azure_devops_personal_access_token`: the personal access token that you have generated
-- `azure_devops_personal_access_token`: the personal access token that we have generated
+- `agent_pool_name`: both in the `linux_agents_configuration` and `windows_agents_configuration`, it is the name of the agent pool that you have created in which the Linux or Windows agents must be deployed

 Let's assume that we want to deploy 5 Azure DevOps agents into a pool named `private-aci-pool` running into a dedicated virtual network.